-You need to buy all necessary equipment and materials you will need to run your fish farm successfully in Nigeria equipment like nets, sorting table, bowls, brush, and more.
+You need to buy all the necessary equipment and materials you will need to run your fish farm successfully in Nigeria equipment as nets, sorting tables, bowls, brushes, and more.
 Some of the equipment will be used to wash your pond while some will be used to catch and sort fish.

 You may not buy all the tools immediately but buy them gradually.
 You can buy your equipment from the market or around you.
 It depends.

 The quality of fish you buy to start your fish farm determines how much you will succeed in your catfish business.
 If you buy sick fish you can lose all of them to death within a week.
 For this reason, it is important you buy quality fish from a trusted farmer.

 Look for a fish farm in your area that has a good recommendation and order your fish from them.
 When they arrive, sort them by separating them according to their sizes, and then acclimatize them.
 The biggest fish should be in a pond, while the medium should be in another pond and the smallest in another.
 This means that you need a minimum of 3 ponds to start.

 8. Feeding and taking care of Fish